WealthSavvy

 Net Worth Benchmarks by Age (2026 Dollars)

 Key percentile thresholds from the Federal Reserve SCF 2022, CPI-adjusted to March 2026.
-All figures are for U.S. households.
+Figures refer to SCF primary economic units (families) for each listed age, using the same midpoint blend as the calculator.

 Age25th %ile50th %ile (Median)75th %ile90th %ile